Prisons in California: Race

 As of the most recent CDCR "Offender Data Points" report, the California state prison population breaks down by ethnicity as follows:

 Sentences

 As of the most recent CDCR "Offender Data Points" report, the California state prison population breaks down by sentence type as follows:

 Per the report, "Others" includes "those with commitment information not yet entered, those sentenced to prison for diagnostic evaluation, and boarders from other jurisdictions".

 While California has a moratorium on the death penalty, it has the largest condemned population of any state in the United States.

 Death in prison

 While the last execution in California was in 2006, incarcerated people die in California prisons regularly.
-The most common cause of death in prison is "natural causes" (old age, chronic illness, or disease), followed by homicide at the hands of a law enforcement officer and then suicide.
+The most common cause of death in prison is "natural causes" (old age, chronic illness, or disease), followed by justifiable homicide at the hands of a law enforcement officer and then suicide.

 There were 9,909 deaths in CDCR custody from 2005 - 2018:

 Most suicides are via hanging.
 Most accidental deaths are from drug overdoses.